djalbat/yapp/README.md

   ...
 );
 ```
+You can set Yapp's height explicitly with the `setHeight(...)` method, by the way.
+This should be called after mounting.

 Yapp takes some additional parameters, namely `language`, `Plugin` and `options`.
 These can be passed as arguments to the `fromContent(...)` factory method or as attributes by way of JSX.
 You can leave intermediate arguments as `null` or `undefined` if you want to pass just the latter arguments to the `fromContent(...)` method.
 The `options` argument is explained below.

 If you are using jSX, you need to install Babel's [`@babel/plugin-transform-react-jsx`](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx) plugin and then add a reference to it to your `babel.config.json` file: